 - If wiring or interconnection is involved, consider consulting a licensed electrician before you schedule the inspection.

-- Contact the Newton Fire Prevention Bureau to book your real‑estate smoke/CO inspection.
+- I contact the Newton Fire Prevention Bureau to book your real‑estate smoke/CO inspection as soon as your property is under agreement.
+Certificates typically expire after 60 days.
 Appointment slots can fill quickly, especially in busy months.

-- Share your target closing date, access instructions, and a reliable contact who can meet the inspector.
+- I share your target closing date, access instructions, and a reliable contact who can meet the inspector.

-- Aim to schedule at least 7–14 days before closing to allow for any fixes and a possible reinspection.
+- I always aim to schedule at least 7–14 days before closing to allow for any fixes and a possible reinspection.

 Day of inspection